Cannabis tinctures are quickly becoming the consumption method of choice for many new and longtime cannabis lovers.

 Some with alcohol, others without.
 Some dominated by THC, others a more mellow blend of multiple cannabinoids and herbs.

 Don’t love the taste?
 Add some peppermint to mellow it out (this is a great addition for winter cocktails and you decide to put your mixoligist hat on).

 Top ’em off with selected terpenes to help give you focus and energy or help you relax and let the stress melt away.

 Tinctures Recipes You Should Try

 Our favorite, flexible and base tincture recipes.
 They don’t call for any specific blends or terpenes, but you can customize them to your preferred benefits.
 Add some other herbs (perhaps some mint) and add in your favorite strands of cannabis.
 Tried and true and always there for you.

 More to come in the near future.
 Check back often!

 Where to Purchase Flower for Making CBD Tinctures

 We believe we have found the best place to buy non-THC flower for both smoke and extracting.

-Please go check out Sacred Smoke Herbals when you can.
+Please go check out Diamond CBD when you can.
 They have so much stuff!